Develop a recognition program

 3. Define award eligibility, frequency, and process

-Define eligibility and how often the award will be presented.
-Consider:
+Define eligibility and how often the award will be presented:

-- Employment status: is the award available only to permanent employees?
-Temporary employees?
-Full-time/part-time employees?
+- Employment status: is the award available only to permanent employees or to nonpermanent employees as well?

 - Length of service: is there a minimum length of service that the employee must have with the University or the department in order to be eligible for the award?